ali-javed/CS302HW1/README.md

 Home Work 1 code for CS302

 Completed
 Creating header for each function and each file.
-I think we both can do that independently.
 It needs to be like the format in appendix.
 Please read the appendix, to understand commenting. -   Done.
 Feel free to go over it and ensure its correctness.
 Will need more improvement.
 Save each figure made add title to it that includes our name.
 Reproduce Weed-1 fractal in figure 6.5.
 Reproduce square spike fractal shown in figure 6.9.